Provisdom/datomic-helpers/README.md

 ```
 The complete _[datomic_helpers_sample.clj](datomic_helpers_sample.clj)_
 script demonstrates running the above Seattle sample,
-and also schema and data for another Datimc sample - [MusicBrainz] (https://github.com/Datomic/mbrainz-sample).
+and also schema and data for another Datomic sample - [MusicBrainz] (https://github.com/Datomic/mbrainz-sample).

 The notation is meant to be intuitively understandable,
 and here are the precise rules: